 Use a Diamond Color Chart And See For Yourself

-Need proof?
-Take a look at my diamond color chart page that shows actual diamond photos from James Allen own diamond color chart and look at some colors that are adjacent to each other.
+Still not convinced?
+Check out our diamond color chart below that shows actual diamond photos from James Allen’s own diamond color chart and look at some colors that are adjacent to each other.
 Can you tell the difference?
-Even on James Allen own chart page which is an illustration that in my opinion overstates the differences you will still have a hard time seeing the difference.

 How Diamond Color Impacts Price